 Medigap, or Medicare Supplement Insurance, is a set of plans you can purchase from private companies.
-They cover costs which your other Medicare coverage doesn’t cover.
-This means that the cost of Medigap plans will vary depending on the provider and state.
+They help cover out-of-pocket costs for Medicare-approved services that Original Medicare doesn’t cover.
+This means that the cost of Medigap plans will vary depending on the insurance provider and state.

 Medigap plans C and F are unavailable to Medicare recipients who became eligible after January 1, 2020.